MaxwellGrant90/MaxwellGrant90/README.md

-Project 1 - My Construction Story - an annotated time series graph with Matplotlib in Jupyter Notebooks about the companies I worked for using a public database.
+Project 1 - My Construction Story - an annotated time series graph with Matplotlib in a Jupyter Notebook about the companies I worked for using a public database.

 -A step by step commentary of retreiving a SoQL query from an Socrates API to a cleaned and ready to plot dataframe.
 A short story about my career is included.